Mohammad Asif (cricketer)

-A native of Sheikhupura, Asif has played first-class cricket for Khan Research Labs, the National Bank, Quetta, Sheikhupura, Sialkot and Leicestershire.
+A native of Sheikhupura, Asif played first-class cricket for Khan Research Labs, the National Bank, Quetta, Sheikhupura, Sialkot and Leicestershire.
 He made his Test match debut for the Pakistan cricket team against Australia in January 2005.
-In 2010, Asif was ranked second leading Test bowler, just behind Dale Steyn.
+In 2010, Asif was ranked the second leading Test bowler in the world, behind South Africa's Dale Steyn.

-In 2006, Asif was involved in controversy after he tested positive for anabolic steroid Nandrolone, leading to the imposition of a ban which was later overturned on appeal.
+In 2006, Asif tested positive for anabolic steroid Nandrolone, leading to the imposition of a ban which was later overturned on appeal.
 He was later withdrawn from Pakistan's World Cup squad with an unrelated injury.
-Further cricket controversy followed when he was detained in Dubai suspected of having drugs on his person and was then found to have tested positive for a banned substance during the Indian Premier League.
+Further cricket controversy followed when in 2008 he was detained in Dubai suspected of having drugs on his person and was then found to have tested positive for a banned substance during the Indian Premier League.
 In August 2010 he was accused by the News of the World of deliberately bowling no-balls in return for payment from a betting syndicate.
 On 5 February 2011 a 3-man tribunal, appointed by the International Cricket Council (ICC) gave the verdict that he was to be banned for 7 years, with 2 of those suspended if no further offences were committed.
 In November 2011, Asif was convicted, along with Salman Butt and Mohammad Amir, of conspiracy charges relating to spot-fixing.
 On 3 November 2011, Asif was given a one-year prison sentence for his role in the scandal.

 On 19 August 2015, the ICC suspended its previous orders and allowed Asif to play all formats of the game, effective as of 2 September 2015.
 He played in his first match after the ban when he represented Water and Power Development Authority in the third round of the 2016–17 Quaid-e-Azam Trophy in October 2016.

-Personal life
+Early and personal life

 Asif was born in the small farming village of Machikay near Sheikhupura, in Pakistan's central Punjab province, into a Gujjar family.

-His father Hasan Deen is a farmer who was against Asif's decision to play professional cricket, preferring instead that all his four sons get involved in the family business of agriculture and animal breeding.
+His father Hasan Deen is a farmer who was against Asif's decision to play professional cricket, preferring instead that his four sons get involved in the family business of agriculture and animal breeding.

 Public and media reports in Pakistan surfaced that Asif had married Pakistani actress and model Veena Malik, on 28 May 2009, in a private ceremony in London.
 However it was denied later that the marriage had taken place.
 In April 2010, Veena Malik filed a complaint against Asif claiming that he threatened to harm her if she did not stop pursuing her demand that he return the loan of around Rs 14 million he had taken from her.